Kandukur: Geography

 Kandukuru (earlier known as Skandapuri) is located at 15.2165°N 79.9042°E. It has an average elevation of 13 m.

 Kandukur was a part of the erstwhile Nellore district and was then included in the newly carved out Prakasam District in 1970.
-Later as a part of the district's reorganization in 2022, it is now merged with the residual SPSR Nellore district.
-The total geographical area of Kandukur Municipality is 37.63 sq km.
+Later as a part of the districts reorganization in 2022, it is now merged with the residual SPSR Nellore district.
+The total geographical area of Kandukur Municipality is 37.63 km2.